2.2 Global Aspects of Copyright

 Additionally, the Berne Convention sets minimum standards – default rules – for the duration of copyright protection for creative works, though some exceptions exist depending on the subject matter.
 The Berne Convention’s standards for copyright protection dictates a minimum term of life of the author plus 50 years.
 Because the Berne Convention sets minimums only, several countries have established longer terms of copyright for individual creators, such as “life of the author plus 70 years” and “life of the author plus 100 years.”
 Review the Wikipedia article on copyright term, and view the page that lists the duration of copyright based on country.
 The map below shows the status of copyright duration around the world as of 2022.

 What law applies to my use of a copyrighted work?

 Generally, the rule of territoriality applies: national laws are limited in their reach to activities taking place within the country.
 This also means that, generally speaking, the law of the country where a work is used applies to that particular use.
 If you are distributing a book in a particular country, then the law of the country where you are distributing the book generally applies.

-As an additional example: if you are a Sri Lankan citizen traveling to Germany and using a copyrighted work in your PowerPoint presentation, then German copyright law normally applies to your use.
+By example: if you are a Sri Lankan citizen traveling to Germany and using a copyrighted work in your PowerPoint presentation, then German copyright law normally applies to your use.
+With webinars hosting speakers from multiple countries, or PowerPoints presented in multiple countries, it can become complex to determine applicable copyright laws.
+To avoid confusion, we recommend using resources that are CC licensed, or creating one’s own (diagrams, images or other creative content) rather than copying other resources.